pcaro90/SNUSB/README.md

 Pablo Caro <<me@pcaro.es>> - <https://pcaro.es/>

-Some of the parts were based on the work by Josh Kropf <<josh@slashdev.ca>>, released under the GPL3 license and the MIT license.
+Some of the parts were based on the work by John Burkert
+<<johkburkert@gmail.com>>, released under the MIT license, and use the
+"usb_keyboard" code from the [PJRC example](http://www.pjrc.com/teensy/usb_keyboard.html), released under the MIT license.